Melissodes bimatris

 Bionomics

 No publications have currently concerned themselves with the studies of nesting behaviors or bionomics of M. bimatris.
-From the data available, M. bimatris seems to occupy elevations ranging between 51m (University of Arizona Insect Collection, 2026; GBIF record 4070489082) and 2,283m (Carril et al., 2023; GBIF record 3421504713), but one observation was documented in Whitney Portal, California (Illinois Natural History Survey, 2026; GBIF record 3801936780), which, in accordance to the National Geodetic Survey, is approximately 2,552.5m.
-However, the record doesn’t contain any reports of elevation, and the supposed elevation may therefore be wrong.
+From the data available, M. bimatris seems to occupy elevations ranging between 51m (University of Arizona Insect Collection, 2026; GBIF record 4070489082) and 2,283m (Carril et al., 2023; GBIF record 3421504713).
+One observation was documented in Whitney Portal, California (Illinois Natural History Survey, 2026; GBIF record 3801936780), which, in accordance to the National Geodetic Survey, is approximately 2,552.5m.
+However, this record contains no reports of elevation, and the supposed elevation may therefore be wrong.
 For this reason, the elevation range of M. bimatris will herein be documented as 51-2,283 meters.
 Taking into account the codependency of M. bimatris and their preferred floral hosts, the location of Ericameria and Chrysothamnus may dictate the soil in which M. bimatris nests.
 As it has been documented that one of the two flower genera (Chrysothamnus) often occupy areas with “dry, well-drained medium to coarse-textured soils” (Tirmenstein, 1999), and that the flight range of other Melissodes species (M. agilis) predicted to be 14-16m (Foy, 2025), it’s fairly reasonable to assume that M. bimatris nests near their floral hosts and in turn nests within the Ericameria and Chrysothamnus’ preferred soil type.
 More research is needed to fully understand the ecology of M. bimatris.

 Flower records

 At the time of his publication, Laberge’s (1961) M. bimatris material consisted of 144 specimens bearing floral data.
 From this, it was determined that M. bimatris is oligolectic towards Asteraceae and has a strong preference, and a possible specialization, to the genus Chrysothamnus due to the overwhelming number of collections from this taxon (121 M. bimatris collected atop Chrysothamnus; 84.02%).
 The remainder of the records consisted of miscellaneous genera and species with no significant values (Laberge, 1961).
-The records given in full by Laberge (1961) consisted of 23 floral taxa, 10 of which were of the Chrysothamnus (at least historically classified as such).
+The records given in full by Laberge (1961) consisted of 23 floral taxa, 10 of which belong to Chrysothamnus (at least historically classified as such).
 These will be listed in full below.
 Unlike many of his other species treatments, Laberge (1961) opted to omit a table representing the frequencies of a specific floral taxon within his database, likely due to the substantial Chrysothamnus preference observed.
-In this treatment, a diagrammatic representation of M. bimatris’ floral frequency will be presented, the data derived from 5 datasets and 435 floral records.
+In this treatment, a diagrammatic representation of M. bimatris’ floral frequency will be presented, the data derived from 5 datasets containing 435 floral records.
 To preface this, a list of all current records will be listed with updated taxonomy.
 All flower records included in this list are from reports in the literature or datasets.
 Each flower has a parenthesized reference listed after it, corresponding to the literary work or dataset in which it was recorded.
 Artemisia (Laberge, 1961; presented as “Artemesia sp.” a likely misspelling), Aster sp.
 (Laberge, 1961), Centromadia pungens (Laberge, 1961), Chrysothamnus sp.
 (Laberge, 1961), Chrysothamnus depressus (Carril et al., 2023; GBIF record 3421470407), Chrysothamnus greenei (Carril et al., 2023; GBIF record 3421476005), Chrysothamnus viscidiflorus (Laberge, 1961), Cleome sp.
 (Bentley & Osborn, 2026; GBIF record 1092783623), Dieteria canescens (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141264369), Ericameria arborescens (Kenneth S. Norris Center for Natural History, 2026; GBIF record 2562700965), Ericameria nauseosa (Laberge, 1961; old synonym), Ericameria nauseosa var. hololeuca (Laberge, 1961; old synonym), Ericameria nauseosa var. mohavensis (Laberge, 1961; old synonym), Ericameria nauseosa var. oreophila (Laberge, 1961; old synonym), Ericameria nauseosa var. speciosa (Laberge, 1961; old synonym), Ericameria palmeri (Laberge, 1961), Ericameria parryi (Laberge, 1961; old synonym), Eriogonum sp.
 (Laberge, 1961), Eriogonum corymbosum (Carril et al., 2023; GBIF record 3421474744), Eriogonum niveum (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141245332), Euthamia occidentalis (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141245528), Frangula californica subsp. californica (Laberge, 1961; old synonym), Grindelia sp.
 (Bentley & Osborn, 2026; GBIF record 657745275), Grindelia squarrosa (Carril et al., 2023; GBIF record 3421471768), Gutierrezia californica (Laberge, 1961), Gutierrezia microcephala (Laberge, 1961; old synonym), Gutierrezia sarothrae (Laberge, 1961), Helianthus sp.
 (Laberge, 1961), Helianthus annuus (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141248520), Helianthus petiolaris (Carril et al., 2023; GBIF record 3421462589), Heliomeris multiflora (Carril et al., 2023; old synonym; GBIF record 3421470197), Heterotheca villosa (Carril et al., 2023; GBIF record 3421529497), Hymenopappus filifolius (Carril et al., 2023; GBIF record 3421453033), Isocoma sp.
 (Bentley & Osborn, 2026; GBIF record 1899931729), Isocoma acradenia (Laberge, 1961), Linum subteres (Carril et al., 2023; GBIF record 3421498262), Lorandersonia linifolia (Carril et al., 2023; old synonym; GBIF record 3421490589), Melilotus albus (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141240281), Monardella odoratissima (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141240382), Nepeta cataria (MT James Entomological Collection, Washington State University, 2026; GBIF record 5141245871), Senecio sp.
 (Laberge, 1961), Senecio flaccidus (Carril et al., 2023; GBIF record 3421437355), Senecio spartioides (Carril et al., 2023; GBIF record 3421530397), Stephanomeria (Carril et al., 2023; GBIF record 3421444041), Stephanomeria exigua (Carril et al., 2023; GBIF record 3421464009), Stephanomeria tenuifolia (Carril et al., 2023; GBIF record 3421496314), Thelypodium integrifolium (Carril et al., 2023; GBIF record 3421472728).

 Fig. 15.
 A graph showing the raw current-day known floral data of M. (Eumelissodes) bimatris from 5 datasets.
 Data derived from (Carril et al., 2023; Bentley & Osborn, 2026; Illinois Natural History Survey, 2026; Kenneth S. Norris Center for Natural History, 2026; MT James Entomological Collection, Washington State University, 2026).
 Data licensed under CC BY-NC 4.0 and CC BY 4.0.